dueyfinster/HPAdvJava/04Lab.md

    Use this as the starting point for the following questions, each of which should be answered by constructing a `Stream`and then using a chain of processing calls.

-   a.
-Generate a list of the names of all the _files_ in the current directory (i.e. not subdirectories).
+   * Generate a list of the names of all the _files_ in the current directory (i.e. not subdirectories).
 Exclude 'hidden' files (files whose names start with the '.' character).

-   b.
-Generate a `Map`, where the keys are the names of the files and the corresponding values are the appropriate size in bytes.
+   * Generate a `Map`, where the keys are the names of the files and the corresponding values are the appropriate size in bytes.

-   c.
-Generate a list of the 10 smallest files in the directory, in order, together with their sizes.
+   * Generate a list of the 10 smallest files in the directory, in order, together with their sizes.
 Do the same for the 10 largest files.

-   d.
-Generate a data structure that arranges the contents of the directory according to the first letter of their name.
+   * Generate a data structure that arranges the contents of the directory according to the first letter of their name.
 In other words, for the letter 'a', there should be a list of entries whose names start with 'a', and so on...